ColOfAbRiX/the-road-to-fp/README.md

 # The Road to Functional Programming

-Educational material to learn functional programming from scratch
+Educational material to learn functional programming in Scala from scratch in a structured and complete way.

 **Only few chapters available!**